-CEAS Virtual Credentials allow account coordinators to facilitate access quickly and dynamically as emergency events unfold, whereas physical credentials must be printed, shipped, and distributed in advance.
-Furthermore, Virtual Credentials allow account coordinators to set an expiration (from 24 hours up to 365 days) so cardholders can access facilities on a per-event basis or for as long as one year.
-Virtual Credentials are distributed and received electronically, which may be more convenient than shipping, receiving, and distributing cards.
+CEAS Virtual Credentials allow account coordinators to facilitate travel and access dynamically in a just-in-time fashion as an emergency unfolds and does not require printing, shipping, and distributing in advance.
+Furthermore, Virtual Credentials allow account coordinators to customize credential expiration so cardholders can access facilities on a per-event basis or for up to one year or your subscription expiration date.
+Like a TSA Boarding Pass, Virtual Credentials are directly distributed to your employee(s), received and displayed electronically, which provides coordinators unparalleled flexibility.

 There is no additional cost to send a Virtual Credential; it is included in your subscription.

 Virtual credentials are available to any individual who has been “assigned” to receive a CEAS credential by the Company Coordinator and has provided a name, valid email address, a headshot (passport type) image, and acknowledged the CEAS Program Orientation.
-Virtual Credentials can remain valid for any time up through your subscription expiration date.
+Virtual Credentials can also be assigned to new personnel who provide the above credential requirements.

-Company Coordinators can send Virtual Credentials to existing cardholders anytime in a “Just-In-Time” fashion in advance or on a per-event, as-needed basis as long as your account is in good standing.
+Company Coordinators can assign and send Virtual Credentials to existing cardholders anytime in a Just-In-Time fashion in advance or on a per-event, as-needed basis as long as your account is in good standing.
+Remember that an individual can only hold one credential at a time.
+If a Virtual Credential is sent to an existing CEAS cardholder, the new Virtual Credential will replace the older physical credential, which will automatically be deactivated and archived.

 Every Participating company has a limit of credentials they can assign under their Participation Tier.
 Up to 50% of that limit can be used as Flex Cards; the remainder must be assigned either physical (plastic) CEAS Standard Cards, Virtual Credentials, or remain unassigned.
 Any unassigned credential slots can be assigned Virtual credentials up to your Subscription Tier limit.
-Coordinators can deactivate and return un-issued Flex Cards to make room under their maximum allotment to issue Virtual Credentials.
+Coordinators can replace their current Flex Cards anytime by converting them to Virtual and assigning the card to an individual (with name, photo, email address, etc.)

 NOTE: Flex Cards are assigned to the company, not to a specific person, do not contain a name or image, and are only issued as physical (plastic) cards.
 The maximum allotment of Flex Cards equals 50% of your total credential allotment